-A self-directed IRA puts you in the complete control of your financial future, allowing you the freedom and control to invest in asset categories you know and may understand best.
-The purpose of a self-directed IRA comes from the numerous investment options.
-You are not limited to just stocks, bonds and mutual funds, but here at Weston Banks Wealth Partners, you are given an array of money managers.
+A self-directed IRA puts you completely in control of your financial future, allowing you the freedom to invest in asset categories that you know and may understand best.
+The purpose of a self-directed IRA comes from the numerous investment options available.
+You are not limited to just stocks, bonds and mutual funds, but - with Weston Banks Wealth Partners - you are given an array of money managers.

-Investing with a self-directed IRA isn’t much different than investing outside of an non-qualified account.
-There are some differences and some rules to be aware of, but Weston Banks via First Clearing custodian, with nearly 60 years of self-directed IRA experience, strives to make the process easy.
+Investing with a self-directed IRA isn’t very different from investing outside of a non-qualified account.
+There are some rules and variances to be aware of, but Weston Banks via First Clearing custodian (with nearly 60 years of self-directed IRA experience) strives to make the process easy.

-If you don’t follow the rules for self-directed IRA’s you can risk the tax-deferred status of your account.
-This could lead to the disqualification of the IRA and the result in severe tax consequences.
+If you don’t follow the rules for self-directed IRA’s, you may risk the tax-deferred status of your account.
+This could lead to the disqualification of the IRA and result in severe tax consequences.

-Call your tax advisor or you may call your Weston Banks IRA professional at 800-990-5581 and request a copy of the rules and regulation for self-directed IRA’s.
+Call your tax advisor or your Weston Banks IRA professional at 800-990-5581 to request a copy of the rules and regulation for self-directed IRA’s.

 What is a Self-Directed IRA?

-Technically speaking, a Self-Directed IRA is not any different than any other IRA (or 401k), however what makes a self-directed IRA unique is the available investment options.
+Technically speaking, a Self-Directed IRA is not any different from any other IRA (or 401k), however what makes a self-directed IRA unique is the available investment options.

 What are the benefits of a Self-Directed IRA?

-In addition to the numerous IRA benefits (tax-free profits, possible tax deductions, asset protection through beneficiaries, and estate planning), you are able to invest in investments that you know and understand, which through the power of compounding interest, will create lasting wealth for you and your family.
+In addition to the numerous IRA benefits (tax-free/deferred profits, possible tax deductions, asset protection through beneficiaries, and estate planning), you are able to invest in investments that you know and understand, which - through the power of compounding interest - will create lasting wealth for you and your family.